astronomer/docs/learn/intro-to-airflow.md

 - **Sensors**: [Sensors](what-is-a-sensor.md) are Operators that keep running until a certain condition is fulfilled.
 For example, the [HttpSensor](https://registry.astronomer.io/providers/apache-airflow-providers-http/versions/latest/modules/HttpSensor) waits for an Http request object to fulfill a user defined set of criteria.
 - **Deferrable Operators**: [Deferrable Operators](deferrable-operators.md) use the Python [asyncio](https://docs.python.org/3/library/asyncio.html) library to run tasks asynchronously.
 For example, the [DateTimeSensorAsync](https://registry.astronomer.io/providers/astronomer-providers/modules/HttpOperatorAsync) waits asynchronously for a specific date and time to occur.
 Note that your Airflow environment needs to run a triggerer component to use deferrable operators.

-Some commonly used building blocks like the BashOperator, the `@task` decorator or the PythonOperator are part of core Airflow and automatically installed in all Airflow instances.
-Additionally, many operators are maintained separately to Airflow in **Airflow provider packages**, which group modules interacting with a specific service.
+Some commonly used building blocks, like the BashOperator, the `@task` decorator, or the PythonOperator, are part of core Airflow and automatically installed in all Airflow instances.
+Additionally, many operators are maintained separately to Airflow in **Airflow provider packages**, which group modules interacting with a specific service into a package.

 You can browse all available operators and find detailed information about their parameters in the [Astronomer Registry](https://registry.astronomer.io/).
 For many common data tools, there are [integration tutorials](https://docs.astronomer.io/learn/category/integrations) available, showing a simple implementation of the provider package.

 ### Additional concepts

-Of course there is much more to Airflow than just DAGs and tasks.
-Here are a few additional concepts and features that you are likely to encounter:
+While there are much more to Airflow than just DAGs and tasks, here are a few additional concepts and features that you are likely to encounter:

 - **Airflow scheduling**: Airflow offers a variety of ways to schedule your DAGs.
 For more information, see [DAG scheduling and timetables in Airflow](scheduling-in-airflow.md).
 - **Airflow connections**: Airflow connections offer a way to store credentials and other connection information for external systems and reference them in your DAGs.
 For more information, see [Manage connections in Apache Airflow](connections.md).
 - **Airflow variables**: Airflow variables are key-value pairs that can be used to store information in your Airflow environment.
 For more information, see [Use Airflow variables](airflow-variables.md).
-- **XComs**: XCom is short for "cross-communication", you can use XCom to pass information between your Airflow tasks.
+- **XComs**: XCom is short for *cross-communication*, you can use XCom to pass information between your Airflow tasks.
 For more information, see [Passing data between tasks](airflow-passing-data-between-tasks.md).
 - **Airflow REST API**: The [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) allows Airflow to interact with RESTful web services.

 ## Resources